Kenneth Tobin

-Kenneth Tobin (born 1944, Western Australia) is a Presidential Professor of Urban Education in the doctoral program at CUNY Graduate Center in New York City.
+Kenneth Tobin (born 1944 in Western Australia) is a Presidential Professor of Urban Education in the doctoral program at CUNY Graduate Center in New York City.
 Throughout his career, he has published over 400 books, book chapters and journal articles in the topics of science education, teacher education, emotions, wellness, and research methods.
 According to Google Scholar his work has been cited over 17,700 times.

 In 1964, Kenneth Tobin began teaching high school science and mathematics in rural Western Australia.
 He continued as teacher and curriculum developer for a decade, after which he became a teacher educator at Graylands Teachers College, later to become part of Edith Cowan University.
 In Australia, Tobin has had faculty appointments at the Western Australian Institute of Technology (now Curtin University) and has been an adjunct professor at Queensland University of Technology, and Murdoch University.
 Tobin came to the United States in 1987 and was a tenured professor at Florida State University (10 years), University of Pennsylvania (6 years), and the Graduate Center of the City University of New York (15 years), where he is presently Presidential Professor of Urban Education.